 Students are required to complete any applications, supplemental items, and/or clearance paperwork in accordance with site deadlines, or a minimum of 60 days, in advance of the rotation start date.
-Requirements vary by site; please review the "Special Instructions" section of your EDU Rotations schedule and Elentra for site specific requirements.
+Requirements vary by site; please review the "Special Instructions" section of your EDU Rotations schedule and/or Elentra for site specific requirements as stipulated by the Department of Clinical Education.
 Failure to submit site specific clearance/on-boarding documents by the site's stated deadline will result in the student being placed on academic suspension.